 - One passport photo.
 Have these taken at your local FedEx Office location.
 Do not attempt to make them yourself.

 - Consulate fees.
-These vary widely based on your type of visa, how soon you need it, and your country of citizenship.
+These vary somewhat based on your type of visa, how soon you need it, and your country of citizenship.
 Again, please see the embassy website for exact information.
 Only cash or money orders are accepted

 Registering Your Visa